aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Gets whether to enable the control's paging mode.

+**Remarks**

 When sets to true, the control will display PageSize rows of data once, and display the page select control in the tab bar.

 **Returns:**
 boolean